c-toolbox/C-Play/docs/guides/setup/sgct.md

 </Viewport>
 ```

-Bare in mind, that you can also run a "active 3D" configuraton or any configuration when left and right eye has the same viewport parameters.
+Bear in mind that you can also run an "active 3D" configuration, or any configuration where left and right eye have the same viewport parameters.
 In most cases this works correctly.
-Then C-Play will show 3D and 2D correctly without additional viewports, as this is built in in C-Play to adapt the rendering based on mono vs stereographic material.
+Then C-Play will show both 3D and 2D correctly without additional viewports, as this is built into C-Play to adapt the rendering based on mono versus stereoscopic material.